 Inflows and outflows for the Tierra Rejada Basin currently total about 6,200 AF in an average rainfall year.
 The Tierra Rejada Well's production gradually declined from 2006 to 2015, when it was taken offline for rehabilitation.
 The rehab resulted in a short period of increased production when the well was returned to service in 2016, but it has since fallen off again.
-As of this writing, the intention is to lower the bowls and pump an additional 100 or so feet deeper in order to return production to 600 AFY.
+As of this writing, the intention is to lower the bowls and pump from an additional 100 or so feet deeper in order to increase production.